 - Baroque in the north side aisle, added to later in the central nave in the 17th century.

-The original construction dates from around 500 with a small oratory named “The Saviour’s Transfiguration” which was later enlarged due to the increasing number of believers.
-Commissioned by Bishop Basilius, it comprised a group of episcopal buildings including a chapel, a baptistery and other rooms.
+The first construction of a Christian sanctuary dates from around 500 AD with a small oratory “The Saviour’s Transfiguration”.
+The church was later enlarged by Bishop Basilius due to the increasing number of believers.
+The new church comprised a group of episcopal buildings including a chapel, a baptistery and other rooms.

-In 731, the Saracens destroyed the city of Aix as well as the sanctuary which was rebuilt only in 1057 under the orders of Rostagnus, Bishop of Aix and Benedictus, the Cathedral Provost.
-The cathedral was dedicated in 1103.
+In 731, the Saracens destroyed the city of Aix as well as the church.
+The people of Aix rebuilt it in 1057 under Rostagnus, Bishop of Aix and Benedictus, the Cathedral Provost.
+The bishop dedicated the cathedral in 1103.

-Benedictus had a cloister built next to the cathedral where he established himself with other monks living under the rule of Saint Augustine.
+In addition, Benedictus built a cloister next to the cathedral where he established himself with other monks living under the rule of Saint Augustine.

-The vast choir gallery was rebuilt in 1285 and following new extensions in the 14th century, a new Gothic nave was added to the original Romanesque nave which was then relegated to a side-aisle.
+The vast choir gallery was rebuilt in 1285.
+Moreover, following new extensions in the 14th century, a new Gothic nave was added to the original Romanesque nave.
+The latter was then relegated to a side aisle.

-The cathedral underwent a major restoration in the 19th century.
-The high altar with two angels of gilded wood in the Empire style was added in 1805.
-The nave was redecorated with painted and sculpted neo-Gothic elements added between 1857 and 1862.
+Finally, the cathedral underwent a major restoration in the 19th century.
+The high altar with two angels of gilded wood in the Empire style is an addition from 1805.
+Between 1857 and 1862, the nave was redecorated with painted and sculpted neo-Gothic elements.

-The buttresses are decorated with long and narrow niches surmounted with pinnacles which serve to make the massive structure of the buttresses less visible.
+The buttresses are decorated with long and narrow niches surmounted with pinnacles.
+They serve to make the massive structure of the buttresses less visible.